 E.3 Overall assessment (delivery confidence)

 An Overall Assessment (Delivery Confidence) is also required for each review based on the definitions below.
-When determining the Overall Assessment the Review Team should refer to their own judgement/expertise to determine the most suitable Delivery Confidence rating.
+When determining the Overall Assessment, the Review Team should refer to their own judgement/expertise to determine the most suitable Delivery Confidence rating.